 How it works

-Designing useful quantum applications requires new skills and potentially radically different approaches to problem solving.
+Building useful quantum applications requires new skills and potentially radically different approaches to problem solving.
 Building this expertise will take time and requires access to quantum technologies and programming tools.
-Amazon Braket help organizations begin exploring the potential of quantum computers today, and prepare for the future.
+Amazon Braket helps organizations begin exploring the potential of quantum computers today, and prepare for the future.

 Although many approximation methods have been introduced, simulating quantum systems in physics and chemistry still represents a significant challenge for classical computers.
 However, the unique features of quantum computers and the ability to natively manipulate quantum mechanical states creates the potential to efficiently solve important problems such as describing the electronic structure of molecules.
 Simulation of quantum systems will have broad applications including the design of new materials and catalysts, drug discovery, and the exploration of high-temperature superconductors.

 Machine learning provides methods for systems to learn from data, identify patterns, and make decisions in an autonomous way.
-Scalable error-corrected quantum computers can improve many widely-used tools in machine learning including recommendation systems and support-vector machines for classification.
+Scalable error-corrected quantum computers can improve many widely used tools in machine learning including recommendation systems and support-vector machines for classification.
 Quantum computing also has the potential of offering a richer class of learning models.
-As data sets are typically very large, quantum machine learning will have limited impact in the near term.
-However early explorations might give useful insights about using future quantum hardware more effectively for machine learning.

 Quantum Hardware Technologies